-A general statement expressed by a stakeholder of something that is desired.
+a general statement expressed by a stakeholder of something that is desired.
 Not to be confused with a Requirement.

-Objective
+objective

-A specific, measurable and achievable Outcome that a participant seeks to have realized.
+a specific, measurable and achievable Outcome that a participant seeks to have realized.

-One-stop Service
+one-stop service

-A service designed around the needs of citizens and businesses.
-Such a service brings content and transactions from a wide number of different government agencies, and from different layers of government, enabling them to be integrated as a “one stop” point of service delivery, according to common service standards and with common marketing and communication.
+a service designed around the needs of customers enabling them to be integrated as a single point of service delivery, according to common service standards and with common marketing and communication.

-Outcome
+Note: Such a service brings content and transactions from a wide number of different government agencies, and from different layers of government enabling them to be requested by and delivered to the customer without the customer requiring any knowledge of agency or government service structure or procedures.

+outcome

-The result of carrying out an activity, following a process, or delivering an IT service etc. The term is used to refer to intended results as well as to actual results.
+the net result of an activity being carried out, following a process, or delivering an IT service etc.

-or

-The net result of an activity being carried out, following a process, or delivering an IT service etc. An impact of the program to which one or more stakeholders attribute value.
-Outcomes can be “End” – directly contributing to Strategic Purpose, or “Intermediate” – a step towards an End Outcome.
-(NB in some Benefits Realization Management methods Outcomes are referred to as Benefits.)
+Note: An outcome is a measure of the impact of the program to which one or more stakeholders attribute value.
+Outcomes generally contribute to Strategic Purpose.
+In some Benefits Realization Management methods Outcomes are referred to as Benefits.

-Output

-A specialist product (the tangible or intangible artifact) that is produced, constructed or created as a result of a planned activity and handed over to a user(s).

-or
+output

 A product that is the result of a planned activity.

-or

-Something that is delivered as a result of investment and/or activity within the TGF program.
-TGF outputs will be either enablers or business changes.

-Policy Product
+Note: This can be a tangible or intangible artifact.
+Examples of tangible outputs are enablers or some system capability; an example of an intangible output is a business change.

+policy product

-A document that has been formally adopted on a government-wide basis and aimed at helping achieve one or other goal of transformational government.
+a document that has been formally adopted on a government-wide basis.

+Note: A Policy Product aims at helping achieve one or more goals of transformational government.

-Process
+process

-A proposed set of activities designed to accomplish a specific Objective.
-A process takes one or more defined inputs and turns them into defined outputs.
+a set of proposed activities designed to accomplish a specific objective.

+Note: A process takes one or more defined inputs and turns them into defined outputs.
 It may include any of the roles, responsibilities, tools and management controls required to reliably deliver the outputs.
 A process may define policies, standards, guidelines, activities and work instructions if they are needed.

-Requirement
+requirement

-A formal statement of a desired result that, if achieved, will satisfy a Need.
+a formal statement of a desired result that, if achieved, will satisfy a need.

-Security
+security

-The set of mechanisms for ensuring and enhancing trust and confidence in a system.
+the set of mechanisms for ensuring and enhancing trust and confidence in a system.

-Service-Orientation
+service-orientation

-A paradigm for organizing and utilizing distributed capabilities that may be under the control of different ownership domains.
+a paradigm for organizing and utilizing distributed capabilities that may be under the control of different ownership domains.

-Stakeholder
+stakeholder

-Any person inside or outside an organization who has a vested interest in a given Ecosystem.
+any person inside or outside an organization who has a vested interest in a given ecosystem.

-Stakeholder Governance Model
+stakeholder governance model

-Model and process in which key stakeholders are identified, and engaged and who in turn buy-in to the transformation program.
+a model and process in which key stakeholders are identified, and engaged and who in turn buy-in to the transformation program.

-Strategic Purpose
+strategic purpose

-The overall Goal and Objective which TGF Outcomes are designed to achieve; the core rationale for undertaking the TGF program.
+the overall goal and objective which TGF Outcomes are designed to achieve.

+Note: This will be the core rationale for undertaking the TGF program.

-System
+system

-A number of related things that work together to achieve an overall Objective.
+a collection of processes and capabilities that are related together in order to deliver an outcome..

-Transformational Government
+transformational government

-A managed, customer-centred, process of ICT-enabled change within the public sector and in its relationships with the private and voluntary sectors.
+a managed, customer-centred, process of ICT-enabled change within the public sector and in its relationships with the private and voluntary sectors.